Emmanuel Rivera Player Props: Diamondbacks vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.40).
+- The Pirates have the 21st-ranked team ERA across all MLB pitching staffs (4.44).

-- Pirates pitchers combine to allow 90 home runs (one per game), the sixth-fewest in the league.
+- The Pirates give up the sixth-fewest home runs in baseball (91 total, one per game).

-- His last appearance came on Sunday against the Milwaukee Brewers, when the lefty tossed five innings, surrendering three earned runs while giving up three hits.
+- In his last outing on Tuesday against the Los Angeles Dodgers, the righty tossed five innings, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.